SELECTION OF QUESTIONS AND ANSWERS

 3. Enjoy your practice.

 Let us take an example.
-Some people may think the example outlandish, but it clearly illustrates the important principles involved.
+Some people may think the rules outlandish, but they clearly illustrate the important principles involved.

 Suppose you are going to have bread and butter for breakfast.
 Just eat your breakfast and enjoy it.